 Daniel Taylor calls himself “a Christian humanist with a fondness for the life of the mind, spiritual pilgrimage, and salty snacks.”

-Taylor’s books range from letters to his (then) young children about life and values to a personal exploration of the current relevance of ancient Celtic spirituality.
-A recurring topic in his writing is the role that stories play in shaping our lives.
-His latest book, Creating a Spiritual Legacy, encourages people to tell their own stories for the benefit of those they love.
+Taylor’s books range from letters to his (then) young children about life and values to a personal exploration of Celtic Christianity to reflections on the role of doubt and skepticism in religious faith.
+He also writes fiction, including a series of novels narrated by a troubled man who hears voices, including, perhaps, the voice of God.
+A recurring topic in his all his writing is the role that stories play in shaping our lives.

 He speaks frequently in a variety of venues about such topics as the role of doubt in the life of faith, the shape of a good life, contributing to shalom as our fundamental life purpose, spiritual legacy, Celtic Christianity, and living as a reflective believer in a pluralistic world.
 He also conducts workshops on writing about your life.

 Along with his wife Jayne, Taylor has led many student and adult trips to places around the world, ranging from Britain to Brazil to Cuba to Australia – and many other evocative places in between.
 These trips are for reflective people on their own pilgrimages through life who are interested in others who have gone before.
-Feel free to be one of them.
+You are welcome to join them.

 We live in stories the way fish live in water, breathing them in and out, buoyed up by them, taking from them our sustenance, but rarely conscious of this element in which we exist.